 - 1.37.
 Consultation on the Preferred Approach took place between December 2018 and February 2019.
 This took the form of a well publicised consultation which resulted in over 3,200 representations being made.
-The issues raised related to the high levels of housing development, the development strategy, impact on sensitive landscapes, traffic concerns (particularly the A27), other infrastructure concerns and concerns over the suitability and sustainability of strategic allocations and parish requirements. - 1.XX The Publication (Regulation 19) version of the Local Plan was published on the 3 February 2023 and provided the final, formal opportunity for the local community and stakeholders to give their views on its content in terms of soundness and legal compliance.
-Approximately 2,400 individual responses were received from 319 consultees.
-Representations that were made at this stage formed the basis for the public examination and were submitted to the Inspector for consideration. - 1.38.
+The issues raised related to the high levels of housing development, the development strategy, impact on sensitive landscapes, traffic concerns (particularly the A27), other infrastructure concerns and concerns over the suitability and sustainability of strategic allocations and parish requirements. - 1.38.
 The Plan has been subject to a Sustainability Appraisal (SA) which is integral to each stage of the plan making process.
 The SA assesses the impact of the Local Plan's objectives, policies and sites having regard to social, environmental and economic factors and helps to ensure that the Local Plan accords with the principles of sustainable development.
 The Local Plan is also supported by a number of assessments that form part of the continual review process, which include the Strategic Environmental Assessment (part of the SA); Habitats Regulations Assessments; and Equality Impact Assessment to evaluate the sustainability of the proposed strategy, policies and proposals. - 1.39.
 Within the plan area there are a number of internationally important sites designated for their ecological status.
 These include Special Protection Areas (SPAs), which are classified under the European Directive 79/409/EEC on the conservation of wild birds (the 'Birds Directive') and Special Areas of Conservation (SACs), protected under Conservation of Habitats and Species Regulations 2017 to address 92/43/EEC (Habitats Directive).
 Government policy states that proposals affecting potential SPAs, candidate SACs and sites which support internationally important wetland habitats under the Ramsar Convention should be considered in the same way as designated SACs and classified SPAs with respect to the Habitat Regulations.
 In addition, the recently completed Medmerry Compensatory Habitat will in due course be considered for designation as an SPA to reflect its ecological status. - 1.40.
 As required by the Habitat Regulations, a Habitats Regulations Assessment (HRA) has been undertaken to ensure that the proposals in the Local Plan do not have a negative impact on any existing internationally designated/protected sites, or where they do, that mitigation measures are identified. - 1.41.
 Testing the Local Plan to ensure that it meets the needs of all members of the community is also a key requirement.
 The Equality Impact Assessment has allowed the council to make sure that there will not be any discrimination caused by its policies or their implementation and has taken steps to avoid these impacts.